Since a fireplace chimney deals with fire and smoke, a damaged or broken chimney part can cause problems or even prove to be dangerous.

 So, a chimney cap, a mesh of stainless steel, is installed.
 The cage-like structure allows the smoke to escape while keeping rainwater, birds, and small animals from getting inside.

 Commonly known as chase tops or chase pans, chimney chase covers are rectangular covers that seal the chimney tops.
 Chase covers are only used for factory-built fireplaces.

 A damper is a mechanism inside the flue that lets you control ventilation.
-By controlling the airflow inside the flue you can control the intensity of the fire.
-But when the chimney is not in use, the damper is closed to keep the outside cold air from entering.
+By controlling the airflow inside the flue, you can control the intensity of the fire.
+But when the chimney is not used, the damper is closed to keep the cold outside air from entering.

-There are various ways to open or close your chimney damper depending upon the type of damper installed.
+Depending on the installed type, there are various ways to open or close your chimney damper.
 The most common fireplace chimney damper types are:

 - Throat Damper ((located just above the fireplace)

-Shaped like a reverse funnel, a smoke chamber sits just above the damper and connects the firebox to the chimney flue.
+Shaped like a reverse funnel, a smoke chamber sits just above the damper, connecting the firebox to the chimney flue.

-The smoke chamber is designed such that the smoke escapes quickly and efficiently, through the flue.
-However, most smoke chambers are made from corbeled masonry that has gaps and steps that trap smoke and soot, creating a buildup.
+The smoke chamber is designed such that the smoke escapes quickly and efficiently through the flue.
+However, most smoke chambers are made from corbeled masonry with gaps and steps that trap smoke and soot, creating a buildup.

-Sitting right between the smoke chamber and the firebox is a smoke shelf that is designed to prevent downward drafts to keep the smoke and other toxins from entering your living space.
+Sitting right between the smoke chamber and the firebox is a smoke shelf designed to prevent downward drafts and to keep smoke and other toxins from entering your living space.